10 Best Herbal Syrups For Cold Sore

 hypericum perforatum syrup

-Hypericum perforatum, commonly known as St. John's Wort, is traditionally used in herbal syrups for its potential antiviral and anti-inflammatory properties.
+Hypericum perforatum, commonly known as St. John's Wort, is often used in herbal syrups to help manage cold sores due to its antiviral and anti-inflammatory properties.

 4. Camellia (Camellia sinensis)